nishat-supty244/dlh-cyber_security/blue_team/1x04_crypto_foundation/9-chain_of_trust.md

-# 9. The Certificate Chain and Trust Infrastructure
+# The Chain of Trust

 ## Overview